5 Questions Your Couples Therapist Must Ask Before You Get Divorced

 Advertisement

-5. Are you truly prepared for all that divorce will mean for you and your children
+5. Are you truly prepared for all that divorce will mean for you and your children?

 Divorce is a big deal with many consequences.
 Doares explains the consequences that will affect your "emotions, finances, friendships, family support, lifestyle," and more.
 "Your children's world will be upended and it may take longer than you anticipate for things to settle down.
 Not seeing your children every day and not having a say in what happens when they are not with you is a consequence many people are unprepared for."
 Feuerman adds that for such a life-altering experience, you should take the time to think about it.

 "Being uncertain is not the time to throw in the towel on your marriage.
-There is help for this situation and I do not want you to simply look at the treatment as last on the 'check off list' prior to divorce.
+There is help for this situation and I do not want you to simply look at the treatment as last on the 'check off list' before divorce.
 Truly explore what is going to be a life-altering decision."
 Divorce is difficult for everyone involved, so before you commit to ending your relationship, try and ask yourself these questions.
-If you're committed to making it work, put your all into it and do it, for yourself and for your family.
+If you're committed to making it work, put your all into it and do it, for yourself and your family.

 RELATED: 5 Toxic Scenarios Where Couples Therapy Never Works